ttrotto/rusterize/README.md

  fasterize_large 9.2199426 10.3595465 10.6653139 10.5369429 11.025771 11.7944567    20
 ```

 And on an even larger datasets?
-Here we use a layer from the province of Quebec, Canada representing ~2M polygons of forest stands, rasterized at 30 meters (20 rounds) with no field value and pixel function `any`.
+Here we use a layer from the province of Quebec, Canada representing ~2M polygons of forest stands, rasterized at 30 meters (20 rounds) with no field value, pixel function `any`, and `dense` encoding.
 The comparison with `gdal_rasterize` was run with `hyperfine --runs 20 "gdal_rasterize -tr 30 30 -burn 1 <data_in> <data_out>"`.

 ```
 # rusterize